 Search engine optimization (SEO) is vital to any successful blogging campaign.
 Therefore it should be implemented in the right manner.
 SEO itself is quite intricate for numerous reasons, but mainly because Google uses an algorithm, which takes several factors into account when ranking a webpage, and they keep changing it.

-1. Buying Links
+1. Buying links

-You might get a short term boost by buying links if your website is already popular, but you’re still taking a risk here.
-Paid links are sometimes flagged by Google’s search engine experts.
+You might get a short-term boost by buying links if your website is already popular, but you’re still taking a risk here.
+Google’s search engine experts sometimes flag paid links.
 You may wonder, how will they ever catch me?

-2. Duplicate Content
+2. Duplicate content

 Many bloggers I know try to target the same topic with a variation of essentially very similar keywords.
-For instance, ‘make money on facebook’ and ‘making money with your facebook’ are quite similar, and creating a completely different page for each keyword won’t add much value to your site.
+For instance, ‘make money on Facebook’ and ‘making money with your Facebook’ are quite similar, and creating a completely different page for each keyword won’t add much value to your site.

 How much can you really play with topics or keywords that are essentially identical?
-If you can’t, then you’ll probably end up writing the same content for both keywords, which poses a risk of a search engine penalty.
+If you can’t, you’ll probably end up writing the same content for both keywords, posing a risk of a search engine penalty.

 3. Chasing PageRank

-Don’t get me wrong, PageRank is important for any website’s success.
+Don’t get me wrong, PageRank is essential for any website’s success.
 The higher the PageRank you have, the better you rank in search engines, and the more visitors you’ll get.
-However, it’s definitely not the only metric that’ll help you improve your blog’s success.
+However, it’s not the only metric that’ll help you improve your blog’s success.

-4. Leaving Title Tags Automated
+4. Leaving Title tags automated

 The title tag is undeniably one of the most important aspects when it comes to search engine rankings.
 Beginner bloggers usually write a post with a long title that describes the topic in too many words.

 For example, if you write a post titled ‘What Is A Niche Blog And How Do I Create It?’ your title tag should be more targeted towards a keyword, perhaps something like ‘What Is A Niche Blog?’ with ‘a niche blog’ being a possible keyword.

 I see many sites using Flash and sacrificing page speed for motion and sounds.
 Definitely an attractive setting, but not a worthy enough tradeoff.
 This will also prevent search engine bots from being able to crawl your pages at a desirable faster rate.

-All it will take is to register your own domain, and to purchase an inexpensive hosting plan.
-If you do enough shopping around, you shouldn’t spend more than $50 for both for the year.
+All it will take is to register your own domain and to purchase an inexpensive hosting plan.
+Also, you shouldn’t spend more than $50 for both for the year.

-7. Keyword Stuffing
+7. Keyword stuffing

 Probably one of the most common SEO mistakes is common stuffing.
-It’s not only unethical, but also will hurt your search rankings.
+It’s not only unethical but also will hurt your search rankings.
 If you really want to rank for a bunch of keywords, create a separate page for each keyword and optimize it accordingly.

-8. Writing Little Content
+8. Writing little content

 Many websites, especially blogs, suffer from posts that are too short.
 I personally get at least a few guest post submissions per day, and more than often, I have to reject them on the basis that they are too short to publish.
-How great can a piece be if it’s written at just 400 words?
+How great can a piece be if it’s written in just 400 words?

-9. Not Doing SEO Correctly
+9. Not doing SEO correctly

 There’s not only one right way to optimize your posts for the search engine, but there are general proven methods you can use.
 For example, in regards to link building, several bloggers I know make the mistake of only linking to the front page of their website.

-10. Forgetting The ALT Tag
+10. Forgetting the ALT tag